umgbhalla/starred/README.md

 ## Python

+- [skypilot-org/skypilot](https://github.com/skypilot-org/skypilot) - SkyPilot: Run LLMs, AI, and Batch jobs on any cloud.
+Get maximum savings, highest GPU availability, and managed execution—all with a simple interface.
 - [openai/gpt-discord-bot](https://github.com/openai/gpt-discord-bot) - Example Discord bot written in Python that uses the completions API to have conversations with the `text-davinci-003` model, and the moderations API to filter the messages.
 - [deep-diver/LLM-As-Chatbot](https://github.com/deep-diver/LLM-As-Chatbot) - LLM as a Chatbot Service
 - [rogeriochaves/litechain](https://github.com/rogeriochaves/litechain) - Build robust LLM applications with true composability 🔗